Episcopal School of Dallas: Demographics

-ESD has an enrollment of more than 1,100 students and more than 200 faculty and staff members.
+ESD has an enrollment of slightly more than 1,100 students and more than 200 faculty and staff members.
 They have a student-faculty ratio of 7:1.
 The student population contains a plurality of Episcopalian (30%) and majority Caucasian students (82%).
 The school also provides tuition assistance to students through grants.
-There are 33 AP courses offered and 71 different zip codes represented in the student body.
+There are 43 AP courses offered and 73 different zip codes represented in the student body.

-Controversy
+Controversies

 In 2012, the school was found guilty of fraud and negligent behavior for mishandling a 2009 statutory rape.
 A 34-year-old teacher sexually assaulted a 16-year-old student, using a school-owned vehicle, and a school credit card to rent a hotel room.
 The teacher pleaded guilty in criminal court.
 Administrators forced the victim to withdraw upon hearing about their relations.
 The student's parents pressed civil charges against ESD and were awarded $9 million for punitive and compensatory damages from the withdrawal.

+In 2013, the son of new Headmistress Meredyth Moredock Cole was caught throwing an underage drinking party at her house.
+According to D Magazine, ESD is "not a zero-tolerance school".
+The children involved received detention or were required to do community service.